January 27, 2017: Flying as a Pirate

 It was then 3pm and time to head back to Orlando.
 On the way back I stopped briefly in the shockingly large town of Lakeland.

-I really had a fun weekend in the Tampa area and hope to return again one day.
+I definitely hope to return again one day.
 There is still so much left to do including St. Petersburg, Clearwater, Bradenton, the sports teams and some of the museums in Tampa.